(Our Intranet is a complementary resource)

 Pros and cons of using multiple choice questions in your assessments

-· You control the marking and ex post you can decide to accept alternate answers
+· Ex post you can decide to accept alternate answers

 · Marking is completely consistent across students